 Every year, the government sets income thresholds through the Office of the Superintendent of Bankruptcy, which allows you and your family to maintain a reasonable standard of living during your bankruptcy.

-Bankruptcy surplus income limits for 2022
+Surplus income limits for 2022 in Canada

 The bankruptcy surplus income limits are shown below:

 How to calculate surplus income